 Our latest attempt at involving the whole community in the production of this website

-is a section where they can get involved in xx blogging.
-We also feature a guest
+is a section where they can get involved in blogging.
+We also feature a guest blogger

-blogger each week from around the World Wide Web to showcase their talents and provide
+each week from around the World Wide Web to showcase their talents and provide encouragement

-encouragement to our newly subscribed bloggers.
-On our local info page we provide
+to our newly subscribed bloggers.
+On our local info page we provide free advertising

-free advertising for local trades people and information on how to get to know more
+for local trades people and information on how to get to know more about the local

 Now to some of the more factual bits about Skeffling (apologies for the dry nature

-of the facts), before I go any further the xx introduction page to the Parish Plan
+of the facts), before I go any further the introduction page to the Parish Plan written

-written by Councillor Richard Newsam provides a more comprehensive view of the village
+by Councillor Richard Newsam provides a more comprehensive view of the village and

 We are situated on the East Yorkshire coast not far from Spurn Point (only fulltime